SinTh0r4s/VisualProspecting/README.md

 Further, it adds a craftable _Prospectors Log_ that allows sharing prospected locations between players.

 This mod is tailored to _GregTech: New Horizons 2_, but feel free to use it however you like.
-However, you almost certainly are required to adapt the code.
-The power of MIT is yours ;)
+Even though this mod is build against the custom GT5U from GT:NH, it should still work fine with other GT5U versions.

 ### Add Visual Prospecting as API